spuyet/connection_manager/README.md

 $manager.push("redis") { Redis.new }
 ```

-And use your connections according to your needs:
+And use them according to your needs:
 ```ruby
 $manager.with("redis) do |redis|
   redis.get("mykey")